New iPad Pro could be very hard to buy

 We've been hearing the new iPad Pro could launch some time in April, and news of its design, processor and more have been trickling in for months now.
 The latest piece of information is bad news though, and it surrounds the tablet's display.

-According to a report seen by GizChina, Apple is struggling to acquire enough displays for its upcoming iPad Pro models - rumors suggest the slate was set to use Mini LED technology for its screens, and the report says there's trouble on that front.
+According to a report written by Bloomberg, Apple is struggling to acquire enough displays for its upcoming iPad Pro models - rumors suggest the slate was set to use Mini LED technology for its screens, and the report says there's trouble on that front.

 - These are the best tablets out now